Only 50 minutes between you and THIS (recipe video alert!!):

 The cookie dough we’re using today is one of my favorites.
-I have oodles of cookie recipes on my blog and in my cookbook, but I chose this particular cookie dough because the recipe makes a lot of it.
+I have oodles of cookie recipes on my blog and in my cookbook, but I chose the dough from these salted vanilla toffee cookies because the recipe makes a lot of it.
 And we want a lot of cookie dough in this deep-dish skillet.
 Thin skillet cookie?
 Not today.

 Creamed butter and sugars make this cookie dough buttery and ultra soft.
 You’ll use a higher ratio of brown sugar to white sugar for not only flavor, but for chew as well.
 The edges of this skillet cookie are insanely chewy!

 If you’ve read my blog before, you know that I love adding cornstarch to chocolate chip cookies.
 Cornstarch makes them so, so soft.
 So, 1 teaspoon goes into today’s skillet cookie.